Welcome, my name is Philip but everyone calls me PK 🙂

-Your crops get you outside into the sunlight and the fresh air plus being amongst greenery is a special trick for our happiness.
-The colours blue and green are most commonly our favourite colours and it is suggested that the stress relieving properties of these colours derive from our forest, river and ocean-side living origins.
+Your edible crops will get you outside into the sunlight and the fresh air plus being amongst all that greenery is a special trigger for our happiness.
+The colors blue and green are our favourite and it is suggested that the stress relieving properties of these colors derive from our forest, river and ocean-side living origins.

 I find that cooking with ingredients you grew or caught yourself, gives you a greater connection to the finished meal.
-Your efforts in the garden will be rewarded with fresh ingredients, that look and smell amazing and you will find yourself enjoying putting them to the best use.
+Your efforts in the garden will be rewarded with fresh ingredients that look and smell amazing.
+You will find yourself enjoying putting them to the best use.
 This enjoyment and connection is multiplied when you share these special meals and conversations with your friends, family and the wider community of like-minded people.

 Because of our city living, we are often eating food that was commercially grown, transported a great distance and packaged in plastic for our convenience.
 Home grown food is one way to reverse this trend.
 You can go even further by composting, worm farming and companion planting (planting plants high in natural insecticides or those that encourage good bugs to visit thereby lowering the need for man-made fertilisers and insecticides.

 Home growing offers a wide variety of seasonal fruit, vegetables, herbs and spices.
-Compared to what is available in a modern supermarket, humans ate a fresher and broader range of plant foods.
-The variety of your home-grown harvest will not just impress your tastebuds but your body will be getting a greater range of nutrients making for a happier healthier you.
+Compared to what is available in a modern supermarket, the human body expects a fresher and broader range of unprocessed food.
+The variety of your home-grown harvest will not just impress your taste-buds but your body will be getting a greater range of nutrients making for a happier healthier you.

-I recently became passionate about growing as much fresh produce as I can.
-I live on a small urban block in Western Australia and adore sharing my home grown experiences to inspire others to grow their own food too.
+I recently became dedicated to grow and sustainably catch as much fresh ingredients as my small family needs.
+I live on a small urban block in Western Australia and adore sharing my experiences in the hope they inspire others.